Bagmati River: Geography

 Resistant rock strata interrupt the flow in places, including at Pashupatinath Temple.
 Beyond the temple, the river flows south until joined by the larger west-flowing Monahara River, then turns west itself.
-After entering Kathmandu's urban area more tributaries enter: relatively unpolluted Dhobī Kholā and sewage-laden Tukucha Khola.
+After entering Kathmandu's urban area, more tributaries enter: relatively unpolluted Dhobī Kholā and sewage-laden Tukucha Khola.
 Then the river bends south and the Bishnumati enters from the right at Teku Dovan.
 The Bishnumati also rises in the Shivapuri Hills, some 6 km west of the Bagmati's source.
 It flows south past the Nagarjun Hill, Swayambhu Stupa and Durbar Square in Kathmandu.
 As it passes the centre of Kathmandu, this tributary becomes heavily polluted and choked with trash.

 Flowing generally south although with many curves, the Bagmati reaches the edge of the Kathmandu valley and enters Chobhar gorge near the Dakshinkali temple complex.
 The Chobhar gorge cuts through the Mahabharat range, also called the Lesser Himalaya.
 This 2000 to 3000 m range is the southern limit of the "middle hills" across Nepal, an important cultural boundary between distinctive Nepali and more Indian cultures and languages, as well as a major geological feature.
 The Bagmati also crosses the lower Sivalik Hills before reaching the Terai, then crosses into India at Bairgania.
 It flows across the districts Darbhanga, Sitamarhi, Sheohar, Muzaffarpur and Khagaria in Bihar.
 It meets River Kamala at Jagmohra Village of Samastipur.
 However, in past the river had a different course and used to drain directly into the Ganges.
 In Swasthani Bratakatha of the Skanda Purana, Bagmati's present northern tributary was regarded as main channel called Sāli river which was a tributary of Gandaki and it is obvious since Manohara river, the present day Sali river, is larger than Bagmati at their confluence.

 Pollution

 The Bagmati River contains large amounts of untreated sewage, and large levels of pollution of the river exist due primarily to the region's large population.
 Many residents in Kathmandu empty their personal garbage and waste into the river.
 In particular the Hanumante Khola, Dhobī Kholā, Tukucha Khola and Bishnumati are the most polluted.
 Attempts are being made to monitor the Bagmati river system and restore its cleanliness.
 These include "pollution loads modification, flow augmentation and placement of weirs at critical locations".

 On 18 May 2013, under the initiative of then chief secretary Leela Mani Poudyal, the Bagmati Mega Clean-Up Campaign was started.
 Every Saturday, personnels of the Nepal Army and Nepal Police, along with the general public, gather to clean the waste and sewage from the river.
-The Friends of the Bagmati is an organisation set up in November 2000.
-According to its website, its aim is "to reverse the degradation of the Bagmati river."
-In 2014, the Bagmati river was claimed to be "almost pure" after a long effort of 14 years.